List of secondary highways in Algoma District: North-south segment

+The north-south segment of the highway connects the loop segment with Ontario's mainland.
+To the north, it terminates at Highway 17/Trans Canada Highway, and to the south, it ends at a t-intersection with the loop segment at Kents Corners, 5.4 km south of Highway 17.

 Loop segment

-Continuous loop around St. Joseph's Island for 69.1 km.
+The loop segment is a continuous loop around St. Joseph's Island for 69.1 km.
 To aid in navigation and addressing, segments of the loop have been given suffix letters by the local municipalities, which usually correspond to the local road name.
 For example, the portion of Highway 548 which is signed along D Line is named 548D, along Huron Line is it named 548H, etc.

 Highway 550

 Secondary Highway 550, commonly referred to as Highway 550, is a secondary highway in the Canadian province of Ontario.
 It runs east/west from the city of Sault Ste.
 Marie, Ontario to the hamlet of Gros Cap in Prince Township.
 It is known as Second Line within the Sault's city limits.

 Its eastern terminus is an intersection with Highway 17, the Trans-Canada Highway, at the north end of the city.
-From here it is a four-lane undivided road, used heavily by commercial truck traffic as a link between Highway 17 and Carmen's Way, the truck bypass linking Second Line with the International Bridge, where Carmen's Way turns into Interstate 75.
+From here it is a four-lane undivided road, used heavily by commercial truck traffic as a link between Highway 17 and Carmen's Way (Highway 550B), the truck bypass linking Second Line with the International Bridge.
 Trucks are now able to avoid the downtown core by using Highway 17, Highway 550, and Carmen's Way to reach the border with the U.S. Highway 550 reduces to two lanes west of Goulais Avenue.
 The highway intersects with Highway 565, also known as Airport Road.
 Highway 550 continues to its western terminus, at a roundabout on the shores of Lake Superior, in Gros Cap.

 The MTO maintains the 9.1 km portion of Highway 550 west of Town Line Road.
 A 2.2 km section of Second Line between Carmen's Way and Highway 17 (Great Northern Road) is maintained under a Connecting Link agreement.
 The remainder, between Town Line Road and Carmen's Way, is maintained by the city of Sault Ste.
 Marie.

+Highway 550B

+Secondary Highway 550B, commonly referred to as Carmen's Way, is an unmarked secondary highway in the Canadian province of Ontario, located within the Algoma District.
+It runs south from Highway 550 2.2 km east of its intersection with Highway 17, the Trans-Canada Highway, to Huron Street near the Sault Ste.
+Marie International Bridge.
+The highway runs entirely within the city of Sault Ste.
+Marie, Ontario and is entirely maintained under a Connecting Link agreement.

+The highway runs south along Carmen's Way and turns east along Queen Street West until an intersection with Huron Street near the international crossing.
+The highway is not marked with 550B shields; instead, southbound, it is marked with "To USA" trailblazer shields, and northbound, it is marked with "To 17" trailblazer shields.